jsprdev/tp/docs/UserGuide.md

 6. Enter the command `java -jar edutrack.jar` to run the application.
 Make sure the filename you downloaded matches exactly!<br>

-   Your screen should have a window pop up that looks lispoke this below:
+   Your screen should have a window pop up that looks like this below:

 ![Ui](images/Ui.png)